What is uninsured motorist coverage?

 Is there such a thing as “driver insurance?”

 You can be listed on others’ insurance policies as an occasional driver, but there’s technically no such thing as driver insurance.
 There is also non-owner car insurance for those who don’t own vehicles at all but may regularly borrow/rent them, which can help to satisfy a SR-22 (or FR-44) form.
 You may also be able to purchase endorsements that will cover you while using rental vehicles or borrowing friends’ vehicles, but that’s limited in duration and applies situationally.
+Adding endorsements will also increase your car insurance premiums.

-Friends and extended family members who don’t have vehicles but might want to sporadically take your vehicle out for a spin can be covered under your policy, but we recommend informing your agent or insurer of this first.
+Friends and extended family members who don’t have vehicles but might want to take your vehicle out for a spin sporadically can be covered under your policy, but we recommend informing your agent or insurer of this first.
 They are unlikely to be covered if they were to get into an accident unless they’re included in your policy’s terms, but be mindful of the fact that their actions may impact your insurance.

 What is non-owner car insurance?